airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

     Your payment is processed, and the Credits page displays the updated quantity of credits, total credit usage, and the credit usage per connection.

     A receipt for your purchase is sent to your email.
-For an invoice, reach out to ar@airbyte.io.
+[Email us](mailto:ar@airbyte.io) for an invoice.

     :::note